duncte123/aitum-utils/README.md

 This repository contains cool actions for Aitum's custom code module.
 You can just drag and drop these into your `src/actions` folder and instantly be able to use them.

+Before using this please make sure that you have set up aitum-cc, instructions are here: https://github.com/Aitum/aitum-cc

 # Included actions

 ## PlayRandomSound.ts